Improved socio-economic situation of families through strengthened community-based structures and and local partnerships in Georgia

 2024 - 2028

-The project aims to improve the social functioning of 120 vulnerable families with children living in the Tsalenjikha municipality, specifically in Jvari town and the village of Potskhoetseri.
-It also seeks to strengthen local government and non-governmental organizations working in the field of child welfare, to support the enhancement of the family support system within the Tsalenjikha municipality.
+The project aims to improve the social functioning of 120 vulnerable families with children living in the Tsalenjikha municipality—specifically in the town of Jvari and the village of Potskhoetseri.

 Similar Programs